 '''

 ...
-FutureWarning: D.init is an experimental API.
-The interface can change in the future
+FutureWarning: D.init is experimental.
+The interface can change in the future. ...

 '''

 Currently, we do not have any sophisticated way to mark some usage of non-experimental function as experimental.
 But we can support such usage by explicitly branching it.